benjr70/Smart-Smoker-V2/README.md

 # installing and running
-all three apps (backend, frontend, and smoker) use node 16.15.1 and npm 8.11.0 after installing those you must go into each app and run npm install then to run the app npm run start
+all three apps (backend, frontend, and smoker) use node 16.15.1 and npm 8.11.0 run npm run bootstrap in the base folder this will install all apps then to run each app npm run start